boomlinde/petshop/README.md

 Another major concept is the palette.
 The palette can be brought up with the return key.
 The palette shows all available characters and colors.
-You can selection commands while the palette is enabled, but commands that affect the picture don't have an effect.
+You can selection commands while the palette is enabled, but commands that normaly affect the picture don't have an effect.
 When the palette is closed with the return key again, the selection is automatically yanked.

 Finally, there are two pictures.
 One main picture and a scratch pad.
 The scratchpad is never visible, but can be swapped with the main picture by